kalliste/seL4-c89/C89-PROJECT.md

 - **Outcome**: The build now clears the earlier enum-related pedantic errors, the node-state fallout, and the PC99 interrupt helper issues.
-The strict C90 run currently stops on the packed-structure assertions for the GDT/IDT pointer and ACPI RSDP, unused-parameter diagnostics across the interrupt stubs (e.g.
+The strict C90 run currently stops on the packed-structure assertions for the GDT/IDT pointer and ACPI RSDP and the inline assembly that still subscripts temporaries in the translation invalidation paths.
+The previous unused-parameter and declaration ordering diagnostics in the interrupt helpers have been addressed by adding explicit `(void)` casts and hoisting the local declarations.
-  `handleReservedIRQ`, the APIC helpers, and the FS/GS base accessors), declaration-after-statement violations in the FS/GS save/restore helpers and CR3 routines, and the inline assembly that still subscripts temporaries in the translation invalidation paths.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86